Let’s review the main versions of C++, with their most important improvements and modifications.

 - Ranges (

-): Facilitates the manipulation of sequences and collections of data, simplifying code. - Coroutines: Introduction of coroutines to facilitate asynchronous and cooperative programming.
+ranges): Facilitates the manipulation of data sequences and collections, simplifying code. - Coroutines: Introduction of coroutines to facilitate asynchronous and cooperative programming.

-- Modules: An alternative to traditional header files, improving compilation time and better organizing code.
+- Modules: Alternative to traditional header files, which improves compilation time and better organizes code.

-): Support for nested namespaces that simplifies organization and readability of code.
+namespace): Support for nested namespaces that simplifies code organization and readability.

 C++23 (2023)